-- This basic learning is tested daily, through end of day micro-quizzes to assess progression and determine the next day’s learning strategy and itinerary.
+- This basic learning is tested daily, through end-of-day micro-quizzes to assess progression and determine the next day’s learning strategy and itinerary.

 - The other part of the day requires students to participate in daily group projects both in and out of class.

 - Larger monthly group projects will involve virtual collaboration with students from different parts of the country (and even the world).
-The group’s learnings from these larger projects will shared with or presented to the entire class at the end of each month.
+The group’s learnings from these larger projects will be shared with or presented to the entire class at the end of each month.
 Part of the final mark for these projects will come from grades given by their student peers.

 - By high school, the annual meetings with education counselors will become quarterly.
-These meetings will discuss education performance issues, learning goals, higher education planning, financial assistance needs and early career planning.
+These meetings will discuss education performance issues, learning goals, higher education planning, financial assistance needs, and early career planning.

-- Based on the career interests identified by the education counselor, niche afterschool clubs and training bootcamps will be offered to interested students.
+- Based on the career interests identified by the education counselor, niche afterschool clubs and training boot camps will be offered to interested students.

 - The relationship with the caseworker will continue throughout high school as well.